Williamston High School

 Main article: Williamston Community Schools

 Williamston High School has received many additions and renovations over the years.
 The current building is the 3rd structure built to serve the purpose as the Williamston High School.
-According to past yearbooks, the 2007 Renovations & Expansion had signficiantly disrupted the school year, and was the running theme of the 2007 yearbook.
-Here is an original sketch of the school circa 1995:
+According to past yearbooks, the 2007 renovations had significantly disrupted the school year, and was in fact the running theme of the 2007 yearbook.
+During 2021, the previously unused D4 classroom was upgraded into a "research lab", and began to be used for MSA Research in the 2021 - 2022 school year.
+Mr. Rasmus was given a budget of $150,000 by a donor to renovate the classroom.

 Sinking Fund Expenses

-Note: Recently, this section was updated to include only major sinking fund expenses.
+Note: Recently, this section was updated to include only major sinking fund expenses to improve readability.
 If you want to see every single renovation, you should visit the Williamston Community Schools' sinking fund page.

 During the summer before the 2019-2020 school year, Williamston High School added additional security measures.
 This project is known officially as the "Williamston High School Secure Entrance Project".
 For one, a new entrance was created that runs through the main office.
 It uses a buzzer and staff key card system to let people in.
 This is to prevent people from just walking into the school, which happened a lot as the front entrance doors did not have an actual remote lock, just a 10 second timer, (Fun fact, that cost $3000 USD to implement).
 The glass doors have all been reinforced with an explosion proof material.
 Finally, some doors have a secure "Proximity Key Card Readers" installed, which basically means staff members now have cool key cards to open doors.
 These renovations cost $290,000.